JyutdictEB/CantoneseClassifier/README.md

 # iNTRODUCTION

-a model than classify Cantonese & Mandarin
+a model that can classify Cantonese & Mandarin

 Download Pretrained model from realease.